ralhadeff/computational-biology/tomographies/README.md

 work in progress

-the goal is to learn what cell slices look line and generate de-novo images of cell slices.
+the goal is to learn what cell slices look like and generate de-novo images of cell slices.